How to Hear God Clearly: Your Ultimate Guide for Hearing God

 From Striving to Relationship: Embracing Conversation with God

-Also, the nine gifts of the Holy Spirit flow easier when you're in conversation with the Giver of the gifts.
+Also, the nine gifts of the Holy Spirit flow more easily when you're in conversation with the Giver of the gifts.
 While we must hear God's promptings to exercise any gift of the Spirit, exercising the revelation gifts — word of knowledge, word of wisdom, and discerning of spirits — requires us to hear God's voice clearly.

 The journey of hearing the voice of God isn't about reaching some spiritual summit where His voice suddenly becomes unmistakably clear.
 It's about learning to walk with Him through the wilderness, valleys, and mountains while catching His whispers in the wind and His shouts in the storm.

 It's about discovering that the God of the universe knows your name and speaks to you in a way nobody else can.
-It's knowing your story of hearing God's voice continues throughout your Kingdom journey.
+It's knowing that your story of hearing God's voice continues throughout your Kingdom journey.

 Your Foundation Is Set: Now Let's Go Deeper